amy-xiang/VideoEditingProjects/README.md

 ## About

 Hello! <br />
 I'm Amy, a third year computing science student at the University of Alberta and this is a repository of all the previous video editing projects I've worked on in the past couple of years.
 I am completely self-taught and enjoy creating these projects either in my spare time or as volunteer opportunities.
 I mainly use Sony Vegas Pro for my video editing/animations and am currently learning Adobe After Effects.
 If I need custom assets for my videos, I usually create them through Photoshop, Audacity, Paint Tool Sai, Paint.net or use the talents of other people who are better versed in these areas than I am through the power of the internet.
-If you would like to know more about how I got into video editing and see my earlier projects, click on the drop down menu!
+If you would like to know more about how I got into video editing and to see my earlier projects, click on the drop down menu!

 <details>
   <summary> <b>Click me to know more!</b> :yum: </summary>
 <br />

-Hello.
+I first got into video editing and animation back when I was around 12 years old.

 </details>

 <br />